 Thank you for your interest in the Occupational Licensure program at UT Martin.
 Below you will find information regarding our fully online program.
 Please, do not hesitate to ask questions.
 I wish you the best of luck with this opportunity.

-Completed certification consists of 18 hours (six 3-hour credit courses).
-CTE 290, CTE 300, CTE 303, CTE 311, CTE 325, and CTE 440.
-Classes are offered Spring, Summer I, Summer II and Fall semesters on a rotation basis.
-All our courses are online.
-You have 3 years from the date of hire into the teaching position to complete the required 18-hour coursework.
+Completed certification consists of 12 hours (four 3-hour credit online courses).
+CTE 290, CTE 300, CTE 303, and CTE 325.
+You have 3 years from the date of hire into the teaching position to complete the required 12-hour coursework.

 STEP 1: To continue the process for admission to the Career/Technical Educators (CTE) program at UTM, the following will be required.

-The application and Intent to hire form are provided at the following link: http://www.utm.edu/departments/ecos/licensure.php.
+The application and Intent to Hire form are under the Application tab above.

 STEP 2: Once admitted, you will receive a 2nd step email with further information.
 This will include additional information to contact Jenny Hahn, in the UTM Education Department for further assistance with the requirements in the state’s online credentialing system, TNCompass.
 An active application in TNCompass is required to allow Ms. Hahn to verify your admission into the program.